na-na-hi/renget/archive/chastegenfaq.md

 !!! danger
 	If it does not fit comfortably do not force it!

 The above process is just the base recommend.
-You may find other ways that work better for you (I personally am small and squishy enough that I do cock->scrotum->balls), just find what works to get you in a cage.
+You may find other ways that work better for you (I personally am small and squishy enough that I do cock\-\>scrotum\-\>balls), just find what works to get you in a cage.
 I cannot stress enough how much some form of lubrication, either moisturizer or a lube itself, can make the process, especially if you have chafing issues with the cage, or if you are using a closed-tube design.
 It will also help with chafing and pulling issue when you have the cage on itself.
 Shaving down there can also help to remove bulk and causes of pulling and friction.

 If you are having troubles fitting into a tighter cage or having troubles with alignment in a closed-tube design, you can try the "stocking method".
 Get some stockings (pantyhose) and put it around your flaccid member.
 Get your bits through the ring, then feed the excess of the stocking through the cage itself, and out of the urethral hole at the end of the cage.
 Pull the stockings (and therefore your dick) through the cage, getting you in there with less friction and helping to align things.
 Continue to pull and remove the stockings.